opentelekomcloud-docs/tag-management-service/umn/source/product_profile/accessing_tms.rst

 -  APIs

    To integrate TMS into a third-party system for secondary development, call APIs to access TMS.
-For details, see *Tag Management Service API ReferenceTag Management Service API Reference*.
+For details, see *Tag Management Service API Reference*.

 -  Management console

    The management console is a web user interface for you to manage your compute, storage, and other cloud resources.
-Tenants and users who have registered with the cloud platform can access TMS by selecting **Tag Management Service** under **Management & Deployment** on the management console.
+Users who have signed up withthe cloud platform can access TMS by selecting **Tag Management Service** under **Management & Deployment** on the management console.